 We differentiate outlier scenarios in terms of the affected network components.
 Firstly, we evaluate a scenario where outlier demand affects all network itineraries.
 We consider the case where each outlier is randomly drawn from one of the twelve outlier distributions, resulting in outliers from a mixture of different distributions.
 This lets us test whether the ranking of the alert list mirrors the outliers' underlying degree of demand deviation.
-We then considers each of the twelve outlier distributions in isolation to assess the sensitivity of detection.
+Then, we consider each of the twelve outlier distributions in isolation to assess the detection sensitivity.
 Secondly, we evaluate a scenario where outliers only affect a single itinerary.
 This evaluates the benefits of clustering multiple legs.

-Appendix \ref{app:subset_itin_outliers} considers the practically relevant case of outliers affecting a subset of itineraries.
-The full extent of simulation experiments is shown in Appendix \ref{app:outlier_params}.
+In Appendix \ref{app:subset_itin_outliers}, we consider the practically relevant case of outliers affecting a subset of itineraries and provide further details on all simulation experiments.

 Each combination of outcomes can be classified into one of four categories: (i) assigning a non-zero outlier severity to a genuine outlier creates a true positive (TP); (ii) assigning a zero outlier severity to a regular observation creates a true negative (TN); (iii) assigning a non-zero outlier severity to a regular observation creates a false positive (FP); (iv) assigning a zero outlier severity to a genuine outlier creates a false negative (FN).
 This classification enables us to compute the true positive rate (TPR) for the top $R$ ranked departures in the alert list: